szabgab/rust.code-maven.com/pages/cli-counter-with-plain-text-file.md

 ---
-title: Command line counter with plain text file storage
+title: Command line counter with plain text file storage in Rust
 timestamp: 2023-12-28T18:30:01
 published: true
 description: Every time we run this program on the command line it gives a number one higher than previously.